lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/1_Lesson_1/index.md

 The thickness of a shape's stroke can be set with the `strokeWeight()` function.
 It takes a single argument that sets the thickness in units of pixels.

+To remove an outline from a shape entirely, use the `noStroke()` function.

 The following code adds changeable stroke color and stroke weight to the same shapes from the previous code:

 {{% codepen 600 WBMVbd %}}